strata-mvc/strata/guidebook/1.0/digging-in/handling-requests/02-post-get-cookies.md

 On each instantiation of the Controller object a Request object is created.
 It is the wrapper around the current HTTP request.
 Use this wrapper to safely obtain HTTP request and cookie values.

-You may also define a new instance of `Request` in one of your object to gain its functionality anywhere else.
+You may also define another instance of `Request` in one of your object to gain its functionality anywhere else.
+Understand that data from the original Controller's request object will not transfer to other request instances.

 {% highlight php linenos %}
 <?php